 Create channels for feedback so that winning leads to more wins.
 If you share closed/won notes or other deal-won notifications with the team, consider encouraging reps to note when they used video as part of the deal process so that others see it.

 The Key to Getting Started is Starting

-Video can help you hit your quota, if you let it.
-When you get responses from prospects like, “Wow, never seen that before,” and “Honestly this is the best cold email I’ve ever gotten,” video becomes habit.
-The benefits trickle throughout the sales team and raise everyone’s numbers.
+Video can help you hit your quota if you let it.
+When you get responses from prospects like, “Wow, never seen that before,” and “Honestly, this is the best cold email I’ve ever gotten,” video becomes a habit.
+The benefits spread across the sales team and help boost everyone’s numbers.

-And that’s how you build a video-first sales culture that consistently crushes quotas quarter after quarter after quarter…
+And that’s how you build a video-first sales culture that consistently beats quotas quarter after quarter after quarter.